If you're like me, an avid Phenitbut user, then you've probably been wondering how long it usually takes for Phenibut to really kick in, right?

 Since it enters the brain through the bloodstream, it is used as a critical ingredient for tablets and pills.
 So it's commonly sold as Anvifen, Adrafinil, Nufen, and Fenibut.

 Anvifen is a brand name under Phenibut.
 Other terms of this nootropic drug are PHG, PhGAbA, Noofen, Phenigam, and Fenibut.
-It’s considered as a depressant for the central nervous system that promotes relaxation, sleep, and reduces anxiety.
+It’s considered a depressant for the central nervous system that promotes relaxation, sleep, and reduces anxiety.

 In addition to that, some people who tried it say that it also promotes cognitive functions, which help them concentrate on their work without being distracted.